One Mother’s Mission: Why Every Parent Should Know CPR

 Becket Neeley is like many 3-year-old boys, he’s full of energy and never seems to stop moving.
 He loves everything dinosaur and can cite multiple characteristics about the various species.
 Hard to imagine, but if not for the swift action of his mother – and a CPR class she took – Becket might not be here or running around with boundless energy.

 The Neeley family, including Becket and his younger sister, lives in Bloomington, Illinois.
-Last fall, they were visiting family friends in Chicago.
+In the fall of 2017, they were visiting family friends in Chicago.
 In a moment of miscommunication, Sarah Neeley thought her husband was keeping an eye on Becket and he thought she was.
 When they realized he was missing – they weren’t sure exactly how long but probably only a matter of minutes – they ran outside calling his name and getting no answer.
 When they pulled back the cover of an above ground pool, they saw Becket’s lifeless body at the bottom.

 Without hesitation, Sarah jumped in and pulled her son from the water.
 As her friend called 9-1-1, Sarah started doing CPR on Becket, alternating between chest compressions and breathing.
 Sarah had taken a child CPR class just a month prior as part of a moms’ support group.